project-open-data/project-open-data.github.io/user-centered-design.md

 # User-Centered Design

-The DATA Act team strives to gain a better understanding of those who will be using the new USAspending.gov site and those responsible for uploading data to it.
+The Data Transparency team strives to gain a better understanding of those who will be using the new USAspending.gov site and those responsible for uploading data to it.

 <!-- this is a test comment -->

 Our user-centered design process starts with user research (learn), applies it to sketches, page designs, and functionality (make), and then returns to users for testing (test).
-This cycle will continue throughout the design and build phases until project completion.
+This cycle will continue throughout the lifecycle of the project.

 <img class="learn-test-make" src="{{ site.baseurl }}/assets/graphics/learn-test-make.svg">